New Economy Resources

 - The Institute for Policy Studies is a leader on New Economy policy issues under its programs on the Global Economy, and Inequality and the Common Good.
 The latter program provides staff support for Resilience Circles, Wealth for the Common Good, among others, offers many useful resources.

 - The Business Alliance for Local Living Economies (BALLE).
-Learn about the BALLE living economy building block strategy.
 The annual BALLE Conferences are outstanding, and they offer a number of services to their members.

 Opportunities to Dialogue with Us